Amazon Echo Show 10 3rd Gen review: You spin me right round

 The Echo Show 10 3rd Gen has support for streaming video services such as Amazon Prime Video and Netflix, as well as more limited support for other services via its inbuilt choice of browsers.
 Amazon's Silk browser is present, as is Mozilla's Firefox to pick from, although the experience of using the touchscreen to tap in URLs and selections isn't exactly a desirable outcome.
 If video display is key to your desires around a smart display, the wider availability of services and Chromecasting ability of the Nest Hub Max make it a better choice.

-The Nest Hub Max can't spin on its own accord without being placed on a lazy susan, however.
+The Nest Hub Max can't spin on its own accord without being placed on a lazy Susan, however.
 That the Echo Show 10 3rd Gen can very much do and will do unless you explicitly disable the motion facility.
-Otherwise, it'll use the location of your voice and its camera's 110-degree camera to track you as you move around it, so that the display is always in "front" of you for easier viewing.
+Otherwise, it will use the location of your voice and its 110-degree camera to track you as you move around it so that the display is always in "front" of you for easier viewing.

 This is cool technology in play, but it does stumble in terms of actual utility.
 For every person I showed the Echo Show 10 3rd Gen to who thought it was "cool", an awful lot more found it "creepy" to have a display constantly following them around the room like some kind of needy puppy.
 Mine spent much of my review period living on my kitchen bench, and I had to constantly check that glasses, plates or other items weren't being placed too close to the Echo Show 10 3rd Gen. It won't bump walls hard enough to damage itself, but it's quite capable of toppling over a glass if it doesn't know that it's there.